 Risks associated with the anthrax vaccine include:

-- Common, mild side effects include a reaction at the injection site—Soreness, redness, itching, a lump, or a bruise
+- Common, mild side effects, such as a reaction at the injection site—soreness, redness, itching, a lump, or a bruise

 Who Should Not Get Vaccinated?

 - Anyone who has had an allergic reaction to a previous dose of anthrax vaccine or any vaccine component